-In this section, we visit information geometry of linear systems in Hardy spaces and its K\"ahlerization \cite{choi2015kahlerian}.
-Additionally, its generalization from linear systems in Hardy space to linear systems in weighted Hardy spaces \cite{choi2021k} is also presented.
-We follow Choi and Mullhaupt \cite{choi2015kahlerian} and Choi \cite{choi2021k} in this section.
+In this section, we re-visit the information geometry of linear systems in Hardy space and its K\"ahlerization \cite{choi2015kahlerian}.
+Moreover, its generalization from linear systems in Hardy spaces to linear systems in weighted Hardy spaces \cite{choi2021k} is also presented.
+We follow Choi and Mullhaupt \cite{choi2015kahlerian} and Choi \cite{choi2021k} along this section.

-The transfer function of a linear system provides critical information of the system on how an input signal is transformed to an output signal.
-By using $Z$-transformation, the transfer function $h$ of the signal filter is represented with an input signal $X$ and an output signal $Y$:
+The transfer function of a linear system encodes critical information of the system on how an input signal is transformed to an output signal.
+Using $Z$-transformation, the transfer function $h$ of the signal filter is represented with an input signal $X$ and an output signal $Y$:

-where $z$ is a complex number on the unit disk and $\boldsymbol{\xi}$ are the parameters of the linear system.
+where $z$ is a complex number on the unit disk, and $\boldsymbol{\xi}$ are the parameters of the linear system.